 No products in the basket.

-Long gone are the days of granddad’s old deckchair and your auntie’s old fold away sun lounger, that used to trap your fingers.
-Today the outdoor living space of your home is as important as and should incorporate the luxury of the indoor lounge.
-Hard as it is to believe with the current drab weather, Spring is around the corner, and we’ve got modern garden furniture solutions for you on our mind….
+Encompass Spring Furniture Ideas.
+Long gone are the days of granddad’s old deckchair and your auntie’s old fold away sun lounger that used to trap your fingers.
+Today the outdoor living space of your home is as important as the interior, and should incorporate the luxury of the indoor lounge.
+Hard as it is to believe with the current drab weather, spring is around the corner, and we’ve got modern garden furniture solutions for you on our mind.

-Usually an outdoor space follows on from a room in the home; it really works if you try and continue to bring your contemporary indoor style outdoors so that there is a smooth transition between the two living areas.
-This can be done through either colour or by the style of the garden furniture as well as the planters and of course the shape and scale of the plants.
-For additional indoor comfort and texture, why not try garden carpet for your outdoor space!
+Usually an outdoor space follows on from a room in the home.
+It really works if you try and continue to bring your contemporary indoor style outdoors.
+Thus, creating a smooth transition between the two living areas.
+This can be done through either colour or by the style of the garden furniture.
+Additionally, accessories, such as planters and of course the shape and scale of the plants can help with this.
+Moreover, for additional indoor comfort and texture, why not try garden carpet for your outdoor space!

-A high quality piece of outdoor garden furniture will be much more comfortable than a slatted deck chair and it will invite you to lounge and relax outdoors for just a little longer.
-As the saying goes, “you get what you pay for”, and no where is this more true than for garden furniture.
+A high quality piece of outdoor garden furniture will be much more comfortable than a slatted deck chair.
+Moreover, it will invite you to lounge and relax outdoors for just a little longer.
+As the saying goes, “you get what you pay for”, and nowhere is this more true than for garden furniture.
 Good quality products last and will save you money in the long run.
 This is especially true in the garden, where harsh conditions can quickly deteriorate poorly made products.
 Our ranges are designed and made with a lifetime of use in mind.

 Take your well honed interior design skills outside and find that special place that you are going to centre your outdoor design upon.
-This could be anywhere from a gentle water feature, a terrace, deck or patio, a particular blossoming tree or an architectural feature from the outside of your house or garden room.
+This could be anywhere from a gentle water feature, a terrace, deck or patio.
+Maybe even a particular blossoming tree or an architectural feature from the outside of your house or garden room.
 From there, think about the aesthetic that’s going to match that area.
 Once you have an idea of that, consider what colours and textures used in the furniture are going to blend with your surroundings.
-Once you have built up these ideas, have a think about what size and function you want the furniture to fit e.g. are you going to want an extendable dining table to seat extra guests, or a table of fixed size.
+Once you have built up these ideas, have a think about what size and function you want the furniture to fit.
+For example, are you going to want an extendable dining table to seat extra guests?
+Or a smaller table of fixed size?

 Some “sun worshippers” will always be happy getting as much sun as they can.
 However, at times, shade is an important consideration.
-Parasols are an ideal way of spending more time outside, whilst being shaded directly from the harmful rays.
+Indeed, parasols are an ideal way of spending more time outside, whilst being shaded directly from the harmful rays.

-As the sun moves through the course of the day, so can the parasol, in order to provide optimum shade.
-We supply a couple of very nice modern design cantilever parasols that do just that, rotating on their base, in order to keep track of the sun.
+An advantage of parasols is that as the sun moves through the course of the day, so can the parasol!
+Thus providing optimum shade.
+We supply a selection of very nice modern design cantilever parasols that do just that.
+Indeed, rotating on their base, in order to keep track of the sun.

 Alternatively, Encompass have a range of very funky mast parasols that make a great design punctuation.

-Extend the time spent outdoors in your garden by creating a feature at the same time as warming yourselves and your guests.
-A fire pit or bio-alcohol fire can provide a fantastic focal point in the garden that draws people together, maximizing the time you spend relaxing and enjoying your leisure time.
+Extend time spent outdoors by creating a feature at the same time as warming yourselves and your guests.
+A fire pit or bio-alcohol fire can provide a fantastic focal point in the garden that draws people together.
+Thus. maximising the time you spend relaxing and enjoying your leisure time.

-The designers of outdoor garden furniture appreciate that space is sometimes at a premium and some of our ranges include contemporary design storage boxes where cushions and garden paraphernalia can be safely stored and kept dry.
+The designers of outdoor garden furniture appreciate that space is sometimes at a premium.
+Therefore, some of our ranges include contemporary design storage boxes.
+Significantly, cushions and garden paraphernalia can be safely stored and kept dry.

 Some tables can be folded and chairs stacked when not in use, should you need to temporarily open up a space.
 Benches can also be stored under tables to minimise the footprint of the furniture when it’s not in use.

-For inspirational ideas on furniture and accessories to create your perfect modern outdoor space, simply call or email us, and we’ll be happy to send you some catalogues, and share the knowledge we’ve built up over the years.
+For inspirational ideas on furniture and accessories to create your perfect outdoor space, simply call or email us.
+We’ll be happy to send you some catalogues, and share the knowledge we’ve built up over the years.